Garden Talks 2018

 This was the key note talk I gave to the RHS Hardy Plant Committee in 2011.
 It covers the species of Stachyurus, cultivation and origin.
 A specialist talk but can be picked with another talk and made more general.
 I Try to have a few Stachyurus plants for sale on the day of the talk.

 I love orchids and I have a special interest towards Epipactis and Dactylorhiza hardy outside in the garden.
-I work with the local Cheshire trust in the Orchid Fields, counting and recording orchid populations.
+I work with the local Cheshire trust in the Orchid Fields, counting orchids.

 7 Bosden Fold Road, Hazel Grove, Stockport, Cheshire.
 SK7 4LQ